-- Official licensed taxis are white with an ID number and Roma Capitale written on the front door along with the taxi's licence number.
+- Official licensed taxis are white with a taxi sign on the roof and Roma Capitale written on the front door along with the taxi's licence number.

-- Always go with the metered fare, never an arranged price (the set fares to and from the airports are exceptions).
+- Always go with the metered fare, never an arranged price (the set fares to/from the airports are exceptions).

-- Note that when you call for a cab, the meter is switched on straight away and you pay for the cost of the journey from wherever the driver receives the call.
+- Note that when you order a cab, the meter is switched on straight away and you pay for the cost of the journey from wherever the driver receives the call.